Please note:

 Tree packs are back!
 And it's easy to apply: simply fill in the form below.

-If you're a farmer or land manager in the South West of England, you can apply for 45 or 90 saplings to tackle tree disease, boost biodiversity and increase farm resilience.
+If you're a farmer or land manager in Devon or Cornwall, you can apply for up to 100 saplings to boost habitat connectivity and biodiversity, as well as build climate resilience on your farm thanks to the greater shade and shelter provided by the trees.
 All you need to do is fill in the form below.

 About our tree packs